Amazon RDS Blue/Green Deployments

 Instance Deletion & Backup Retention Period

-• Amazon RDS Backups can be configured with a retention period varying from 1 day to a maximum of 35 days.
+• Amazon RDS Backups can be configured with a retention period varying from 0 to 35 days.
+Setting to 0 disables automated backups (not recommended for production).

 • RDS Snapshots don’t expire and RDS keeps all manual DB snapshots until explicitly deleted and aren’t subject to the backup retention period.